Jerry Siegel: DC Comics

+During his second tenure at DC Comics (1959–1966), Siegel created several characters relating to the Legion of Super-Heroes, including members Bouncing Boy, Brainiac 5, Triplicate Girl, Invisible Kid, Matter-Eater Lad, Phantom Girl, and Chameleon Boy; and enemies Cosmic King, Lightning Lord, and Saturn Queen, who are part of the Legion of Super-Villains.

 During his second tenure as writer at DC Comics, Siegel did not receive any byline for his stories, which was the normal policy of DC Comics at the time.

 Funnyman

 Siegel and Shuster conceived Funnyman, a clownish superhero, while they were still working for DC Comics.
 They anticipated a decline in the popularity of conventional superheroes, and thought a comedy hybrid character would have sustainable appeal.
 Unlike other characters they created, Siegel and Shuster were determined to retain the copyright to Funnyman.
 This was unacceptable to DC Comics, so they instead made a deal with Magazine Enterprises, a comic-book publishing company owned by Vin Sullivan.
 The series Funnyman lasted six issues, and a subsequent newspaper strip also was unsuccessful.
 It was the last collaboration of Siegel and Shuster.
 By this time, Shuster's vision had deteriorated to the point he could not work.

 Marvel Comics

 Siegel first worked for Marvel in 1963, under the pseudonym "Joe Carter".
 With Stan Lee, he co-created the villain Plantman (Strange Tales #113).
 He also scripted the "Human Torch" feature in Strange Tales #112–113 (Sept.–Oct.
 1963), introducing the teenaged Torch's high school girlfriend, Doris Evans; and, under his own name, a backup feature starring the X-Men member Angel, which ran in Marvel Tales and Ka-Zar.
 According to then-Marvel editor-in-chief Stan Lee, Siegel "was down on his luck" and in ill health at the time, so he gave him a job at Marvel as a proofreader, during which time Siegel wrote the Angel story.